 RabbitMQ and Kafka are two of the most widely used tools for moving data between services.
+RabbitMQ is a message broker built for reliable delivery and flexible routing.
+Kafka is a streaming platform designed for high throughput and scalable event processing.

 This post breaks down their main differences, architecture, performance, and use cases—to help you pick the right one.